-'Parks & Rec' Fans, Rejoice: How Cones of Dunshire Became a Real Game
+'Parks & Rec' Fans, Rejoice: How Cones of Dunshire Became a Real Game You might soon be able to own a tangible piece of NBC's 'Parks and Recreation.'

 In a case of life imitating art, Mayfair Games has created a real-life version of Cones of Dunshire, a fictional board game invented by Adam Scott's character on NBC's comedy Parks and Recreation.